vipingautam1906/online-locker_2/README.md

-so this application is spring-boot angular based.
+The application is spring-boot angular based.

 first run postgres docker instance on port 5432 by command.